-As you practice playing chord shapes and creating licks along to live band loops, there is no need for any boring exercises to a metronome.
+As you practice playing chord shapes and creating licks along to live band loops, there is little need for boring exercises to a metronome.

-Upon completion, you will not just have mapped out the fretboard and gained an understanding of how to create a guitar part.
-You will also have gained yourself a Soul/Motown repertoire.
+Upon completion, you will not just have mapped out the fret board and gained an understanding of how to create a guitar part.
+You will also have got yourself a Soul/Motown repertoire.

 To find out more about each song, follow the links below.